bohrium/constitution/constitution.md

 I thus dislike ideas such as that popularized by Buttigieg (to mandate 5 "republican" and 5 "democratic" justices on a reformed Supreme Court).
-This preference of mine might be a key way that what you and what I count as "fixes" diverge; in any case, it guides the design considerations below.
+This preference of mine might be a key way that your and my notions of "fix" diverge.

  TODO: aesthetic sense about "dry, hard wall of consttitution"

+These thoughts guide the design considerations we discuss in the next three sections.

-## Design Considerations: Decisive Designs
+## Toward Decisive Designs

 ### Stalling